When it comes to CoQ10, many myths abound. Here are the facts on how to get the right CoQ10 dosage for your heart, and overall health.

 Myth #1: You can get all of the CoQ10 your body needs from food alone.

 Fact: Some foods, such as beef heart, pork, chicken liver, and fish (especially salmon, mackerel, and sardines) contain CoQ10.
 But the average person gets only 5–10 mg of CoQ10 a day from diet, which is only a small fraction of the CoQ10 your body needs in my experience.
-So that’s why I feel supplementing with it is critical.
+So that’s why I feel that out of all of the heart vitamins, supplementing with CoQ10 is critical.

 Myth #2: The only time you need to take CoQ10 is with a statin drug.